 March 31, 2022

 You might have heard of Non-Disclosure Agreements (“NDAs”) – but perhaps you’re unsure of what they are, what they do, and when you need one.
-Look no further friends, we’re here to answer these niggling questions.
+Look no further friends, we’re here to answer these niggling non disclosure agreement questions.

 Let’s take this back to basics.
-An NDA is a legally binding agreement between two (or more) parties that places an obligation on the recipient(s) of the confidential information to keep that information secret.
-The aim is to prevent confidential information from falling into the wrong hands.
+An NDA is a legal agreement between two (or more) parties that places an obligation on the recipient(s) of the confidential information to keep that information secret.
+The aim is to prevent confidential information from falling into the wrong hands, alongside creating a confidential relationship between the parties involved.
 For the person who owns the confidential information (the ‘disclosing party’), those hands might belong to their business competitors.

 A mutual NDA flows both ways.
-Information is shared on a two-way street, so both parties have a duty to keep each other’s secrets schtum.
+Sensitive information is shared on a two-way street, so both parties have a duty to keep each other’s secrets schtum.

 To protect your confidential information.
 This is information that you want to keep secret from the wider public (but mostly your competitors).
 As a legally binding agreement, an NDA gives you much greater reassurance that your confidential information will be protected, as there could be legal consequences for the receiving party if they break their promise.